 Write a story with only two sentences.
 Use the photo for inspiration if you wish.

-Photo by Jeremy Zero on Unsplash.
+Photo by Dmitry Dreyer on Unsplash.

 For a weekly dose of language-based humour, visit my Facebook page at https://facebook.com/lcplauntMEd